 - Pros: Optimal wellness cat food diet

-- Cons: Most expensive option, most cats will not except the change to fresh
+- Cons: Most expensive option, most cats will not accept the change to fresh

-Cats are unique in their attachment to specific textures of their food and it is difficult to get them to accept/change to other forms of food.
+Cats are unique in their attachment to specific food textures, and it is difficult to get them to accept/change to other forms of food.
 For this reason, we recommend that you try to feed kittens a mix of canned and dry with the hope that they will always accept both.

 Although dry cat foods are very popular among cat owners, they should be considered the second choice for cat food.
 This is because dry foods have a higher carbohydrate count than we consider optimal.
-In addition, the protein choice tends to be higher in plant and not animal based protein.
+In addition, the protein choice tends to be more plant than animal-based.

 The high levels of carbohydrates and plant protein can lead to weight gain and digestive issues, especially in older and more sedentary cats.
 However, dry food is convenient and the best choice for busy households.
-Some premium food brands have developed formulas of speciality, prescription formula dry cat foods which can be sound choices for cats with allergies, certain health conditions, and as part of a diet also containing canned or fresh food.
+Some premium food brands have developed specialty, prescription formula dry cat foods, which can be sound choices for cats with allergies, certain health conditions, and as part of a diet also containing canned or fresh food.

 Senior Cat Food